 Terms and Conditions

 Please click here to see a copy of our terms and conditions of sale.

 An invoice will be issued prior to the course.
-Full payment is required on receipt of invoice, and payment should be received within 30 days of the invoice date, or 14 days prior to the course commencement date, whichever is earlier.
-Should the booking be made within 14 working days of the course commencement date, then payment must be made immediately.
-Attendance on a course may be refused if full payment has not been received, and certificates will not be released until full payment has been made.
+Should the booking be made within 14 days of the course commencement date, then payment must be made immediately.
+Attendance on a course may be refused if full payment has not been received, and certificate will not be released until full payment has been made.

 Payments can be made in the following ways:

 - Electronic bank transfer to Central Management Catalogue Agency (UK) Limited (please contact us for full details)

 - Cheque made payable to Central Management Catalogue Agency (UK) Limited

 Unfortunately, we must charge the full fee when confirmed bookings are cancelled within 14 days of the course start date.
 In the event of a cancellation, you may nominate a substitute, but if one cannot be found, the following scale of charges shall apply:

 - 30 days or more before the course starts – full refund